BestPickZone

 Best for Readers Who Want Romance in Their Fantasy

 An 18-year-old assassin competes to become the king's champion.
-Maas's plotting is propulsive but the first book is her most YA-accessible.
-The series darkens and matures across eight volumes.
+Maas's plotting is propulsive, and the series darkens and matures across eight volumes.

 5.Shadow and Bone